clts-globant/bcp_lab_quarkus_account_service/README.md

 The amount, as it can be seen, uses dots for decimal/cents precision.
 Don't use negative values.

+Basic health checks (like `q/health`) and metrics are supported thanks to Quarkus/micrometer.
+Read https://quarkus.io/guides/management-interface-reference for more details.

 ## Unit/integration tests
 Run
 ```shell script